casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/events.md

 **Pre-requisite**

-Make sure you have [installed the CEP-47 contract](../cep47/deploy) on the Casper network, before moving to the event deployment.
+Make sure you have [installed the CEP-47 contract](../cep47/deploy) on the Casper Network.

-## Deploying the CEP-47 Event Stream
+## Enabling the Event Stream
-To deploy the event stream, you have to  run the `casper-contracts-js-clients/e2e/cep47/usage.ts` file using node js.
-It will execute the methods related to the CEP-47 event stream.
+To execute the methods related to the contract event stream, you must run the *casper-contracts-js-clients/e2e/cep47/usage.ts* file using NodeJS.

 This is the command to run the file:
 ```bash